morteng/SF4/CONVENTIONS.md

 - **Graceful Fails**: If a package is missing, skip the test.
 Don’t throw the entire test suite off the cliff.
 - **Modular Code**: Minimal duplication, maximum reusability.
 Keep your code as neat as your desk (or neater, sir).

 ## 8. use newest versions of all moduels and libraries
 - **Up-to-date**: Keep your modules and libraries up-to-date to ensure you're using the latest features and security patches.
 Ensure requirements.txt reflects the latest versions of all dependencies.

 ## 9. About This environment
 - **Virtual Environment**: You are currently running inside an activated venv with all dependencies from requirements.txt already installed.
+- **TODO.txt**: A file to keep track of tasks, ideas, or anything that needs to be addressed later.
+It's a simple text file where you can jot down notes, reminders, or to-dos.
+You can use it to capture ideas, brainstorm, or plan your work.
+It's a flexible tool that allows you to organize your thoughts and keep track of your tasks in a simple and accessible format. periodically review and compress this file if it gets too big.